 Tell your friends and family about the dire situation facing America’s last remaining wild horses and burros.
 Show them some of the educational videos and documentaries on the subject, available on wild horse advocacy websites and YouTube.
 Join other animal activists in demanding an end to governmental policies that benefit cattle ranchers and the beef industry while wild horses and burros die.
 The American Wild Horse Campaign website has a comprehensive take action page which contains many pertinent wild horse and burro petitions and describes other ways you can help these animals.

 Voice your support for the remaining wild horses and burros to those that have the most power to save them.
-Urge your state and federal congressional representatives and senators to end the persecution of America’s wild horses once and for all.
-Click here to find your US state congressman and senator.
-Click here to find your US federal congressman and senator.
+Urge your state and federal congressional representatives and senators to end the persecution of America’s wild horses once and for all by supporting new legislation.
+Urge them to Co-Sponsor the below:

 Post information on Facebook and other social media sites